Your nurse puts a small tube (called a cannula) into a vein in your hand or arm. This can stay in for a few days if needed.

-Sometimes you'll have the drugs in a drip bag to dilute them, so that they can go into a vein in your arm.
+Sometimes your chemotherapy will be added to a drip bag to dilute them, so that they can go into a vein in your arm.
 This is known as an intravenous infusion.

 Your nurse connects a set of plastic tubing to your cannula.
 The plastic bag containing your treatment attaches to the top of this plastic tubing.
 The drug solution drips into your vein slowly over a set period of time.

 These days, chemotherapy through a drip is almost always run through a pump.
 The pump gently pushes the chemotherapy into your vein at a carefully controlled rate.
 Your chemotherapy nurse can set it for the right number of hours.
 This means you get your chemotherapy at exactly the rate needed.

 You can have chemotherapy without a pump.
 But your nurse will have to keep a much closer eye on the drip rate to make sure it’s going in at the right speed.
 Even moving your arm can affect the rate of a drip.
 So using pumps is really a safety precaution.